-In 2018 I had the honour of being invited to join forces with award-winning CEO Marnie LeFevre as one of her coaches in the Secret Women’s Business Academy.
+In 2018 we had the honour of being invited to join forces with award-winning CEO Marnie LeFevre as one of her coaches in the Secret Women’s Business Academy.
 The Academy’s vision has been to support females to become successful business women and entrepreneurs.
-The success rate for women in business is markedly lower than for men, and Marnie is on a mission to change that.
+The success rate for women in business is markedly lower than for men (ref 1), and Marnie is on a mission to change that.
 The opportunity felt like a perfect fit for me since I’ve always been passionate about helping women succeed professionally.

 The Academy’s vision has now evolved to include a stronger emphasis on feminine leadership.
 As a consequence, the Secret Women’s Business Academy recently rebranded to Fempire.
-And as part of that re-brand, I am now a Fempire Coach.
+And as part of that re-brand, as a Fempire Coach.
 Our mission is “To inspire feminine leadership”.
 The tagline is:

-He made this comment while he was sitting on stage with some pretty powerful women including Nobel Peace Prize winners Mairead Maguire and Betty Williams and former Irish President Mary Robinson.
-When asked what he meant by his statement, he followed up with: “We need more effort to promote basic human values — human compassion, human affection.
-And in that respect, females have more sensitivity for others’ pain and suffering.”.
-Compassion, understanding, and kindness, he says, are the antidote to the world’s most pressing problems, and those qualities are more fully brought to the table by women.
-He also inferred that western women are in a position of privilege that gives them the opportunity and power to create this much needed opening and balancing of masculine and feminine roles worldwide.
+He made this comment while he was sitting on stage with some pretty powerful women.
+Including Nobel Peace Prize winners Mairead Maguire and Betty Williams and former Irish President Mary Robinson.
+When asked what he meant by his statement, he followed up with.
+“We need more effort to promote basic human values — human compassion, human affection.
+And in that respect, females have more sensitivity for others’ pain and suffering.” (ref 2).
+Compassion, understanding, and kindness, he says, are the antidote to the world’s most pressing problems.
+Those qualities are more fully brought to the table by women.
+He also inferred that western women are in a position of privilege that gives them the opportunity and power.
+To create this much needed opening and balancing of masculine and feminine roles worldwide.

-As a Fempire Coach, I now spend my days helping women to succeed in business and become successful leaders.
-But focusing my professional efforts on supporting women is not something I ever imagined myself doing.
-I’m passionate about feminine leadership, that’s for sure.
-One of my proudest achievements was winning the Women in Engineering Leadership Award in 2009 for supporting women to succeed in engineering leadership roles.
+As a Fempire Coach, we are now spend our days helping women to succeed in business and become successful leaders.
+But focusing our professional efforts on supporting women is not something we ever imagined doing.
+We are passionate about feminine leadership, that’s for sure.
+One of our proudest achievements was winning the Women in Engineering Leadership Award in 2009 for supporting women to succeed in engineering leadership roles.

-But gender isn’t something I’ve ever consciously attached a lot of significance to because I believe that men and women are equally competent and necessary in the workplace (I write all about that in another article here).
-And while I’m passionate about empowering women, I also feel equally passionate about empowering men, children, and in fact any human being to express their full potential.
+But gender isn’t something we ever consciously attached a lot of significance to because we believe that men and women are equally competent and necessary in the workplace (we write all about that in another article here).
+And while we are passionate about empowering women, we also feel equally passionate about empowering men, children, and in fact any human being to express their full potential.

-And so I’ve had to go through my own internal processes of reflection and justification for why I’m now taking a powerful stand for feminine leadership by stepping into the Fempire brand.
-To be successful in my role, I need to resonate with the Fempire vision in my bones.
-And one of the most important questions I get asked by my male friends and colleagues is:
+And so we had to go through our own internal processes of reflection and justification for why now taking a powerful stand for feminine leadership by stepping into the Fempire brand.
+To be successful in our role, we need to resonate with the Fempire vision in our bones.
+And one of the most important questions we get asked by our male friends and colleagues is:

 Firstly, let’s define what we mean by an ‘empowered female’ is.
-I love Oliver Chapman’s definition:
+We love Oliver Chapman’s definition:

 In this new era of confident, independent women, what is the new identity for men, exactly?
 This is the question that many men find unsettling in the whole ‘female empowerment’ movement.
 And it’s understandable.